infinitest/infinitest.github.com/_doc/intellij.md

 By default Infinitest executes all Junit and TestNG tests.

-You can configure which tests it should execute by adding an `infinitest.filters` file.
+You can configure which tests it should execute by adding an `infinitest.filters` file in the .idea/modules directory.

 See [Filtering Syntax]({{ site.baseurl }}{% link _doc/config/infinitest.filters.md %}) for more info on how to filter tests.

+*Note*:
+When changing infinitest.filters you need to do "Build>Rebuild Project" to force infinitest to reinitialize.

 ### Configuring JVM options